 Languedoc-Roussillon is also home to one of the most beautiful caves in Europe, opened to the public for the first time in 2013.

-Take a tour through this spectacular grotto, brought to life with colourful lighting and sound, admire the view from the panoramic viewpoint or even take on the underground assault course, leading to a cave filled with crystals.
+Take a tour through this spectacular grotto, brought to life with colorful lighting and sound, admire the view from the panoramic viewpoint or even take on the underground assault course, leading to a cave filled with crystals.
 The surrounding Cèze Valley area is also well worth exploring, decorated with pretty hilltop towns without the tourist crowds.

 Nîmes is one of the largest cities in the region and is home to some spectacular Roman heritage.
 Many of its major landmarks are well-preserved Roman monuments, making Nîmes perfect for a day of sight-seeing.
 The outstanding Arena has to be the best-known example; one of three in the south of France, it still hosts events to entertain the public even today.